 Comparison

-To better compare the clustering result between two datasets.
-We scaled their clustering centers to range 0 and 1 and visualize the result using the radar plot.
+To better compare the clustering result between two datasets, we scaled their clustering centers to range 0 and 1 and visualize the result using the radar plot.
 Moreover, the IMD Decile (where 1 is the most deprived 10% of LSOAs) is also plotted.
-The first one is the radar plot for Shapley value, the second one is for scores and last one is for decile.
+Figure 20 is the radar plot for Shapley value, Figure 21 is for scores and Figure 22 is for decile.
 It seems that except for Live and House domains, other domains’ value for one cluster has the same rank.
-For example, cluster 2 in figure 18, cluster 3 in figure 19, and cluster 10 in figure 20 have the smallest value in all 5 domains.
-Besides, we deduced from the above map that clusters 1,2,0,3 in map 1 corresponds to cluster 2,3,1,0 in map 2.
-This can also be verified from the first two radar plots as they have similar data structures.
+For example, cluster 2 in figure 20, cluster 3 in figure 21, and cluster 10 in figure 22 have the smallest value in all 5 domains.
 As for the deprived level of these clusters, we already know from table 4 that the most deprived to the least deprived SHAP cluster are clusters 3, 0, 1, and 2 based on their contribution to overall IMD.
 Thus, we infer that the highest to the lowest score clusters are: 0,1,2 and 3 with respect to the deprivation level.
 Additionally, we find that the overall most deprived area according to IMD has a relatively low score in the house domain.

-Compared with the horizontal comparison (based on clusters) in Table 4 and map 1, we focus on the vertical comparison (based on domains) here as it’s more suitable to compare the relative value of the domain when all the domain’s Shapley value is scaled to the same range.
-When observing the relative value of different clusters in the same domain in left figure (figure 18), although the House domain is of the highest Shapley value, the Health domain’s contribution is close to that of cluster one.
+Compared with the horizontal comparison (based on clusters) in Table 4 and figure 14, we focus on the vertical comparison (based on domains) here as it’s more suitable to compare the relative value of the domain when all the domain’s Shapley value is scaled to the same range.
+When observing the relative value of different clusters in the same domain in figure 20, although the House domain is of the highest Shapley value, the Health domain’s contribution is close to that of cluster one.
 Thus, in cluster two, the Health domain might still need to be focused on.
 On the contrary, the Health domain is not an issue for cluster one in contrast with cluster two.
 The deprivation of cluster one is mainly from the Live and House domain.
 Moreover, their relative value for the live domain is more than double the second largest one, and for the house domain, it’s five times as much as its second-largest one.
 The relative value is almost the same for cluster 0 and cluster 3 in the Live domain and the House domain, and in other domains, the relative value for cluster 3 is twice as much as cluster 0.

-In figure 19, as the domain scores are also scaled individually, therefore we can eliminate the effect of official weight and compare the relative value in the same domain for two figures.
+In figure 21, as the domain scores are also scaled individually, therefore we can eliminate the effect of official weight and compare the relative value in the same domain for two figures.
 Cluster 3 is no longer the smallest in all domains, its house domain is higher than cluster 1.
 For other domains in cluster 1, their relative values are farther away from cluster 0 than the relative distance between cluster 0 and cluster 3 for SHAP.
 In addition, the health domain in cluster 2 is not the closest to cluster 3.
 In this case, although we can establish a one-to-one correspondence between SHAP clustering result and score one, their difference within clusters still exists.